pushyamig/udp/test/README.md

 5. Grab the `access token` value from above and place it in the environmental variables `gcp_token` in the Postman along with others.

 Token generation set up process is a seperate process from running the Postman script and token expire in 1hour so you have to generate the token again.

+## GCP Token generation using Openshift
-I am trying to figured out a way to tie the service account.json file with postman for making the token generation process automatic so I will keep looking.
+I haven't found an obvious way to tie up the service account.json file with postman for making the token generation process automatic.
+There is a process in place you can get the token going to Openshift and following below steps
+1. Go to Openshift project [tl-hacks#gcp-token-generator](https://openshift.dsc.umich.edu:8443/console/project/tl-hacks/browse/pods/gcp-token-generator-6-mqw36?tab=terminal)
+2. In the terminal window type `./token.sh` this will generate a GCP bearer token that can be populated in Postman environmental variable `gcp_token`

 ## importing Environmental variable file
 Postman provides an easy way to import the enviromental variables that are used by Postman when making the API call.
 Here the steps to do it